tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 It works on multisite, but there's no network setting at this moment.

-= I was locked down.
-What shall I do? =

-You can find the "**Emergent Functionality**" code section near the bottom of `ip-geo-block.php`.
-This code block can be activated by replacing `/*` (opening multi-line comment) at the top of the line to `//` (single line comment), or `*` at the end of the line to `*/` (closing multi-line comment).

-`/**
- * Invalidate blocking behavior in case yourself is locked out.
- *
- * How to use: Activate the following code and upload this file via FTP.
- */
-/* -- ADD '/' TO THE TOP OR END OF THIS LINE TO ACTIVATE THE FOLLOWINGS -- */ function ip_geo_block_emergency( $validate ) {
-    $validate['result'] = 'passed';
-    return $validate;
-}
-add_filter( 'ip-geo-block-login', 'ip_geo_block_emergency' );
-add_filter( 'ip-geo-block-admin', 'ip_geo_block_emergency' );
-// */`

-Please not that you have to use an [appropriate editor](https://codex.wordpress.org/Editing_Files#Using_Text_Editors "Editing Files « WordPress Codex").

-After saving and uploading it to `/wp-content/plugins/ip-geo-block/` on your server via FTP, you become to be able to login again as an admin.

-Remember that you should upload the original one after re-configuration to deactivate this feature.

-[This document](http://www.ipgeoblock.com/codex/what-should-i-do-when-i-m-locked-out.html "What should I do when I'm locked out? | IP Geo Block") can also help you.

-= How to resolve "Sorry, your request cannot be accepted."? =

-If you encounter this message, please refer to [this document](http://www.ipgeoblock.com/codex/you-are-not-allowed-to-access.html "Why &ldquo;Sorry, your request cannot be accepted&rdquo; ? | IP Geo Block") to resolve your blocking issue.

-If you can't solve your issue, please let me know about it on the [support forum](https://wordpress.org/support/plugin/ip-geo-block/ "View: Plugin Support &laquo;  WordPress.org Forums").
-Your logs in this plugin and "**Installation information**" at "**Plugin settings**" will be a great help to resolve the issue.

-= How can I fix "Unable to write" error? =

-When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and themes](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php | IP Geo Block").

-But some servers doesn't give read / write permission against `.htaccess` to WordPress.
-In this case, you can configure `.htaccess` files by your own hand instead of enabling "**Force to load WP core**" options.

-Please refer to "[How can I fix permission troubles?](http://www.ipgeoblock.com/codex/how-can-i-fix-permission-troubles.html 'How can I fix permission troubles? | IP Geo Block')" in order to fix this error.

-= I still have access from blacklisted country.
-Does it work correctly? =

-Absolutely, YES.
-But unfortunately, accuracy of country code depends on the geolocation databases.
-Actually, there is a case that a same IP address has different country code.

-For more detail, please refer to "[I still have access from blacklisted country.](http://www.ipgeoblock.com/codex/access-from-blacklisted-country.html 'I still have access from blacklisted country. | IP Geo Block')".

-= How can I test this plugin works? =

-The easiest way is to use [free proxy browser addon](https://www.google.com/search?q=free+proxy+browser+addon "free proxy browser addon - Google Search").

-Another one is to use [http header browser addon](https://www.google.com/search?q=browser+add+on+modify+http+header "browser add on modify http header - Google Search").

-You can add an IP address to the `X-Forwarded-For` header to emulate the access behind the proxy.
-In this case, you should add `HTTP_X_FORWARDED_FOR` into the "**$_SERVER keys for extra IPs**" on "**Settings**" tab.

-See more details at "[How to test prevention of attacks](http://www.ipgeoblock.com/codex/#how-to-test-prevention-of-attacks 'Codex | IP Geo Block')".

 = Does this plugin works well with caching? =

 The short answer is **YES**, especially for the purpose of security e.g. blocking malicious access both on the back-end and on the front-end.